PeteHaitch/phd_thesis/markdown/bootcamp_plan.md

 - [ ] DNA
   - [ ] basic structure, mitotic replication, DNA -> nucleosomes -> chromatin -> chromosomes -> genome, DNA -> RNA -> protein.
 - [ ] Epigenetics
-- [ ] DNA methylation
+- [x] DNA methylation
   - Mostly done.
-- [ ] Assays for studying DNA methylation
+- [x] Assays for studying DNA methylation
   - Mostly done.
 - [ ] WGBS
 - [ ] Outline of thesis

-## Analysis of bisulfite-sequencing data
+## Bioinformatics analysis of bisulfite-sequencing data

 This chapter is mostly complete.
 Need to re-work the intro a little to be more general than differential methylation experiments.

+Put this in context with Krueger et al.'s Nature Methods paper and any other papers that explain the "pipeline" for a bioinformatics analysis of BS-seq data.

 - [x] Chapter overview
 - [x] Data quality control checks
 - [x] Read mapping and post-processing of mapped reads
 - [x] Methylation calling
-- [ ] Analysis
+- [ ] Downstream analyses

-## A statistical framework for analysing bisulfite sequencing data
+## A statistical framework for analysing bisulfite-sequencing data

 I should emphasise that this chapter is also useful because this framework is lacking, which makes it difficult to compare methods.